Since when have we become so sensitive to the idea of allowing our children to cry?

 A Sound Machine: this one is optional (my husband doesn’t completely love it since he doesn’t want him to become dependent on it to fall asleep), but helps him drift off.
 We use the heartbeat or waves sound and I like ours because after 30 minutes or so it slowly turns off.
 So, it’s kind of a win, win for us since it doesn’t play all night long.

-Owlet Baby Monitor: I can’t say enough about this little device because it’s something I use each and every night – especially now that he’s not sleeping in the room with us.
+Owlet Baby Monitor: I can’t say enough about this little device because it’s something I use each and every night – especially since he’s not sleeping in the room with us anymore.
 Talk about piece of mind!
 If you don’t have one yet, I highly recommend it as it’s given us peace of mind that he’s breathing and will notify us if anything is wrong without us having to get up and check on him every five seconds.

 Notify any close neighbors: since we live in an apartment where we share walls with neighbors it’s important we notify them that we are beginning to sleep train our son with crying it out and to ask for their patience during this time.
 It may not be happy news for them but at least we gave them the courtesy of letting them know.